Capacity Building Projects

 Hospital partnership, Tanzania

 In many African countries, in particular those of sub-Saharan Africa, fever is still mainly associated with malaria.
 Fortunately, malaria diagnostics such as microscopy and rapid test are largely available, even in resource limited clinical settings.
 This is less true for differential diagnosis of other febrile illnesses such as for example those caused by bacteria that are potentially severe and for which specific treatment is required.
 Most hospitals in Tanzania do not offer such differential diagnosis and antibiotic susceptibility testing is not routinely carried out.
 As a result, empiric treatment is typically applied.
-This leads to overuse of antibiotics and treatment failures.
+This leads to overuse of antibiotics and to treatment failures.

 National Institute for Medical Research (NIMR), Tanga Tanzania